Renewing Caregivers / Ten Things Renewing Caregivers Should Know

 7. A Personal Caregivers cannot have been convicted of a drug crime.

-8. Caregivers can serve only one Patient at a time.
+8. Caregivers can serve up to five Patients at a time.

 9. Renew caregiver status annually and online.

-A Personal Caregiver’s certification expires annually on the anniversary date of registration.
+A Personal Caregiver’s registration expires annually on the anniversary date of registration.
 The easiest and fastest way to renew is via the Medical Use of Marijuana Program Online System (Online System) within 60 days of the expiration date.
 A new registration card will be sent upon successful renewal in the program.
+The Patient must also maintain an active certification from their healthcare provider in order for the Caregiver to renew.

 10. Keep account information up-to-date.